pydanny/pydanny-event-notes/lamigrahack2012/data-bootcamp-advanced-track.rst

 2. What are best practices for fusion tables?
 3. How do you use fusion tables with secure data?
 4. How do you import data directly with .csvs?

+    * Store in AppEngine
+    * Store in CloudSQL